 Nuclear Regulatory Commission.

-Please refer to Docket ID NRC-2013-0077 when contacting the NRC about the availability of information for this petition.
-You can obtain publicly-available documents related to this petition by using any of the following methods:
+Please refer to Docket ID NRC-2013-0077 when contacting the NRC about the availability of information for this action.
+You can obtain publicly-available information related to this action by using any of the following methods:

 Start Further Info

-- The NRC's PDR: You may examine and purchase copies of public documents at the NRC's PDR, O1-F21, One White Flint North, 11555 Rockville Pike, Rockville, MD 20852.
+The NRC's PDR: You may examine and purchase copies of public documents at the NRC's PDR, O1-F21, One White Flint North, 11555 Rockville Pike, Rockville, Maryland 20852.

 FOR FURTHER INFORMATION CONTACT: